ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:

 - Unlike normal functions, resource methods can have accessors.
 In this case, the accessor is set to `get`, which means only HTTP `GET` requests could hit this resource.
 Ballerina automatically serializes Ballerina records as JSON and sends them over the wire.
 - The default HTTP response status code for a resource method other than `post` is `200 OK`.
-For an HTTP `POST` resource, the default HTTP response status code is `201 Created`.
+The default HTTP response status code for an HTTP `POST` resource is `201 Created`.

 ### Create the second resource to add data

-Before creating the second resource, you need to create the records of the custom error types as shown below.
+Before creating the second resource, you need to create the records of the custom error types, as shown below.

 #### Define the error records